How to do an Aries Release

 Follow the general instructions linked to above.

-Creating a branch to release from
+Creating a branch to release from (if needed)

 It is strongly recomended that releases are made from trunk and NEVER from a branch.
 But, if you have to release from a branch this is what you will need to do: